 From talking to competition riders and to people riding out, it is clear that there’s no one ‘calmer’ that works for every horse.
-If you are you interested to know why and find out what to do instead, then this Horse Calmers Explained page is perfect for you.
+If you are interested to know why and find out what to do instead, then this Horse Calmers Explained page is perfect for you.
 Particularly competition riders feel a need to get their horse less tense prior to a travelled-to-competition.
 In an ideal world you want the coolest, unstressed horse that retains high attentiveness to your subtle commands, that retains quick reflexes and reaction time.
 Some of our customers started out looking for horse calmers for spooky horses.

 The horse calmer most riders don’t know about

 A pretty consistent feedback from riders with horses on Aloeride is that their horses are better behaved.
 Temperamental and spooky horses become more manageable and the reason for this – from our perspective and that of the scientific community – is that a meaningful improvement in the digestive system often is followed by a meaningful change in mood, cognition and behaviour.
 This means that your horse is more receptive to training and is more likely to be calm(er) during performance.
 Your horse remains alert to your subtle directions as you haven’t sedated it with ‘guess what will do the trick today’ dosages.
 When you click on the above image, it enlarges so you can read precisely how this gut-brain-axis works.
 Horse calmers for spooky horses must start in the gut.
 One sachet of Aloeride a day improves baseline calmness and fair enough, if your horse feels nervous at a competition, you may want to feed an appropriate amount of L-Tryptophan.
-Horse calmers expained doesn’t address in-the-saddle nerves affecting a horse’s flight response.
+Horse Calmers Explained doesn’t address in-the-saddle nerves affecting your horse’s flight response.

 Shift the balance towards calming

 For fullness of information: There are two biochemical ways via which you can influence the relaxation of your horse (i.e. exclude acquired behaviour): 1) via the balance between Orthosympathetic and Parasympathetic Nervous System and 2) via nutrients that affect brain chemistry.
 In clinic Han van de Braak BSc LicAc MCSP MBAcC (Retd.) used an orthostatic test that measures how well patients can switch from relaxation to stress and back to relaxation again; how adaptable their Autonomic Nervous System (ANS) is.
 Aspects of their electrocardiogram go through an algorythm which then is graphed like the picture here.
-This test doesn’t exist for horses but the picture helps to grasp what is involved.
-You are familiar with a twitch, a rope looped around the upper lip of your horse and twisted to exert pressure (acupuncture points GV 26 and 27 to affect the brain – we know that and how this works from a research model of cerebral median artery occlusion (MCAO).
-A twitch relaxes your horses because it quickly raises the tone of the Parasympathetic Nervous System (PSNS) -more to the right on the horizontal axis.
-A similar shift of tone you can achieve by a nutrient shift that affect the ANS.
+This test does not exist for horses but the picture helps you grasp what is involved.
+You are familiar with a twitch, a rope looped around the upper lip of your horse and twisted to exert pressure (using the acupuncture points GV 26 and 27 to affect the brain – we know that and how this works from a research model of cerebral median artery occlusion (MCAO).
+A twitch relaxes your horses because it quickly raises the tone of the Parasympathetic Nervous System (PSNS) – i.e. more to the right on the horizontal axis.
+A similar shift of tone you can achieve by a nutrient shift that affect the Autonomic Nervous System.

 The orthosympathethic branch is the fight or flight system, the parasympathetic branch is the rest and digest system (which includes healing and regeneration).
 To see your horse calmer you’d want the PSNS switched on and the OSNS switched off, this is what free divers are experts at doing, they consciously manoeuvre their ANS into hibernation.
 That just goes to show how pliable and effective this system is!

 Calcium and Sodium raise the Orthosympathetic tone (stress) whilst Magnesium and Potassium raise the Parasympathetic tone (relax).
 You now know that in ‘calmers’ that contain chelated Calcium, the Calcium cannot possibly cause the effect because it pulls the ANS in the opposite direction.
-Calmers based on chelated Magnesium will only ever improve muscle relaxation (de-contraction) if your horse is Magnesium depleted.
+Calmers based on chelated Magnesium will only ever improve muscle relaxation (de-contraction) if your horse is actually Magnesium depleted.
 Magnesium Glycinate provides the highest levels of absorption and bioavailability (more than Magnesium Citrate and way more than Magnesium Choloride) but Magnesium Taurate combines Magnesium and the amino acid Taurine which is why that type would be the most useful for a stressed horse.
 The best horse calmers for spooky horses are broader spectrum rather than only Magnesium.
 You must however maintain the proper balance between Magnesium, Calcium, vitamin K2 and vitamin D3.
 Longer term nutrient loading with a right-for-your-horse feed plus Aloeride tends to make ad hoc Magnesium obsolete.

 Many nutrients affect brain chemistry but within horse calmers you’ll find a lot that have L-Tryptophan as one ingredient.
 This is an essential amino acid and the precursor of serotonin.
 An increase in this neurotransmitter in the brain has been associated in numerous studies with a rise in sleepiness or sedation, and decreased aggression, fearfulness, mania, insomnia and pain sensitivity.
 Tryptophan is converted to serotonin via a two-step reaction, the first and rate-limiting step is the conversion of L-tryptophan to 5-hydroxytryptophan (5-HT), catalysed by tryptophan hydroxylase (which is Ca2+ and Fe2+ dependent).
 The delivery of circulating tryptophan to the brain and its conversion to serotonin vary directly with plasma concentrations of tryptophan and inversely with those of other large neutral amino acids (LNAAs) – that is because there is competition between tryptophan and the LNAA for carrier binding sites.